gosling-lang/gosling.js/README.md

 yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the react app in the browser.